Skip to content

 2. Assert expected tags/structure.

-3. Decode primitive content bytes into Kotlin/rich types.
+3. Decode primitive content bytes into Kotlin/rich types, where semantic validation happens.

 Parse Entry Points